jara001/f1tenth-rules/rules_v3.md

     - Recommended: VESC
 5. Remote controller
     - No limits.
-    - It must be possible to have a kill-switch ability, to stop the car immediately.
+    - It must have a kill-switch ability to stop the car immediately.
 6. CPU
     - No limits, but all computation during the race has to be done onboard the vehicle.
     - Recommended: NVIDIA Jetson Xavier, NVIDIA Jetson Orin, Intel NUC, etc.
 7. LiDAR
-    - _Note: Multi-plane lidar might add more features (outside of the track walls) for localization_
     - Number of planes: Not limited
     - Detection range: Not limited
     - Scanning frequency: ≤ 40Hz